oyar99/tabledy/README.md

-searchLabel  | String for the search label | 'Search' placeholderLabel  | String for the placeholder of the search input | 'Search' hasPaginator  | Whether the table will support pagination | true hasFilter  | Whether the table will support search filter | true isResponsive  | Whether the table will support responsive templates | true hasExpandibleRow  | Whether the table will have an expandible row which can be defined with a responsive template | false
+searchLabel  | String for the search label | 'Search' placeholderLabel  | String for the placeholder of the search input | 'Search' hasPaginator  | Whether the table will support pagination | true pageSizeOptions | The number of available page sizes | [5, 10, 25] pageSize | The default number of items per page | 5 hasFilter  | Whether the table will support search filter | true isResponsive  | Whether the table will support responsive templates | true hasExpandibleRow  | Whether the table will have an expandible row which can be defined with a responsive template | false